jstetich/FOCB_WQ/Analysis/Surface_Analysis_Recent.md

 ## Summary Statistics

-We need an exported data table for GIS, containing useful summary statistics, especially medians and means.
-We should probably be mapping median values, as they are less affected by our heavy-tailed distributions.
+We want an exported data table for GIS, containing useful summary statistics, especially medians and means.
+We will probably map median values, as they are less affected by the heavy-tailed distributions.
+We also use a portion of these data later to test which station median characteristics are correlated with median temperature.

-We need a table of means and medians, with sites on rows and parameters on columns.

 ``` r
 sum_data <- recent_data %>%